Antiz96/antiz.fr/content/blog/raspberry-pi-wake-on-lan-server.md

 ### Enabling Wake On Lan support on the monitored servers

-If your hardware/motherboard is fairly recent, it should be compatible with Wake On Lan but you may have to enable the associated parameter in your UEFI/BIOS settings.
+If your hardware / motherboard is fairly recent, it should be compatible with Wake On Lan but you may have to enable the associated parameter in your UEFI / BIOS settings.
 It is usually located under the "power management" or "network" section.

 If you can't find such a parameter, it might be named differently or it may be already enabled by default.